 Romans 13:10 “therefore, love is the fulfilling of the Law.”

-If one does not “keep the righteous requirements of the law” - then one is not loving.
+If one does not “keep the righteous requirements of the law” - one is not loving.

-THE CARNAL MIND - CANNOT SUBMIT TO THE LAW
+THE CARNAL MIND - CANNOT SUBMIT - TO THE LAW OF GOD

 Romans 8:6-7 “The mind of sinful man is death, but the mind controlled by the Spirit is life and peace; The sinful mind is hostile to God.
 It does not submit to God's law, nor can it do so.”
 (NIV)

 The natural human mind, without the Spirit of God, is selfish (sinful or carnal).
-It cannot submit to the law of God.
+It cannot submit to the law of God which commands unconditional love.
 This is why it means death to be controlled by the sinful mind.

-To be controlled by the Spirit of God on the other hand, is to partake of the divine nature, which is life.
+To be controlled by the Spirit of God on the other hand, is to partake of the divine nature from God, which is life.
 The mind indwelt by the Spirit of Christ reaches out towards God.
 This mind submits to the law of God.
 The believer is changed and is brought into harmony with the law.
 This is the New Covenant promise.

 THE TEN COMMANDMENTS IN THE WRITINGS OF THE APOSTLES